Travel - Urban Geopolitics

-From Europe and the United States to Russia and China, I am interested in everyday life; how people work, think, and adapt to change.
+Travel gives me the chance to meet people, listen to their stories, and understand how they see the world.
+From Europe and the United States to Russia and China, I am interested in everyday life; how people work, think, and adapt to change across urban and rural landscapes.

 Seeing places firsthand helps me look beyond political narratives and form my own perspective.
+Cities and urban spaces, in particular, make Urban Geopolitics visible.
+They show how global dynamics shape daily life, social relations, and local realities.

 For me, travel is about exchange and observation; learning from others, discovering the many beauties of our world, and recognizing what connects us across borders.